We are looking out for kind and curious minds with gumption to solve interesting problems.

 Yes, yes, and yes?
 Well, our Lab might just be the place for you!

 MRes students in Bioengineering and Life Sciences (and some other programmes) are welcome to consider conducting their thesis research in our Lab.
-If you are already enrolled in MRes programmes at Imperial, you may find project offering from our group in the project database of your programme.
+If you are already enrolled for a MRes at Imperial, you may find project offering from our group in the project database of your programme.

 If you are interested in doing MRes in Bioengineering in the BF+F Lab, please get in touch.
 We will together design a suitable project for you, combining your interests with ours and your training needs.
 For the first instance, please contact Naomi with your CV and personal statement explaining why you are interested in doing MRes and our line of research.